r-Techsupport/rTS_Wiki/src/content/docs/recommendations/av.md

 > [!NOTE] Information
+>
-> **For information about how to clean malware from your computer, or prevent it in the future, see [this](https://rtech.support/books/safety-and-security/page/malware-guide) malware guide**
+> For information about how to clean malware from your computer, or prevent it in the future, see [this](https://rtech.support/books/safety-and-security/page/malware-guide) malware guide.

 ## Definitions